Dmitry-Skachkov/SB/Examples/Example_3/README.md

 1e4 - length of the semiconductor (A), 1 micron

-0.0 - gating charge density (cm-2).
-If length of the semiconductor is infinite, then gating charge density will set to zero.
+0.0 - gating charge density (cm-2)

 Run several calculations for gating surface charges 10^6, 10^7 cm^-2